alnitak/flutter_soloud/README.md

 }
 ```

-There are 3 convenient methods that can be used insted in the [SoloudLoadingTool] class:
+There are 3 convenient methods that can be used instead in the [SoloudLoadingTool] class:
 - ```Future<SoundProps?> loadFromAssets(String path)```
 - ```Future<SoundProps?> loadFromFile(String path)```
 - ```Future<SoundProps?> loadFromUrl(String url)```